Press "Enter" to skip to content

 Presentation of Super STAR TREK in Creative Computing

 This was a turning point.
-With Creative Computing in 1976, Super STAR TREK (which I will write Super Star Trek from now on because I am already tired of shouting) became a great version among many.
+With Creative Computing in 1976, Super STAR TREK (which I will write Super Star Trek from now on) became a great version among many.
 But 101 BASIC Computer Games sold more than one million copies starting in 1978- enough to enforce a new standard.
 The not-Super Star Trek branch would carry on, but most versions from that point onward would be derived from the Super Star Trek version.

 March-April 1976 in People’s Computer Company – Super Star Trek is not yet standard and someone proposes an ULTIMATE Star-Trek